michellebannon/javascript-challenge/README.md

 Level 1: Automatic Table and Date Search (Required)

-Created a basic HTML web page or use the index.html file provided.
+Used the provided basic HTML web page or use the index.html file provided.

 Using the UFO dataset provided in the form of an array of JavaScript objects, wrote code that appends a table to my web page and then added new rows of data for each UFO sighting.